(707) 506-NEWS – (707)506-6397

 Everyone on our staff has worked at other local papers in the county, most of which are owned by Digital First Media, a national newspaper chain based in Denver, the same company that owns most of the other papers in Northern California.
 Corporate cutbacks and out of state owners made working for DFM increasingly difficult, so we decided to start a locally-owned and independent news source that would be accountable directly to the community, both through membership and by running local ads.

-Between the three of us we’ve worked for or been published by The Willits News, The Ukiah Daily Journal, The Willits Weekly, the Fort Bragg Advocate, the Anderson Valley Advertiser, The Eureka Times-Standard, KMUD, KZYX, The East Bay Express, The North Coast Journal, The Fader, Bloomberg Businessweek, Al Jazeera and CNN.
+Our staff has previously reported for or been published in The Willits News, The Ukiah Daily Journal, The Willits Weekly, the Fort Bragg Advocate, the Anderson Valley Advertiser, The Eureka Times-Standard, KMUD, KZYX, The East Bay Express, The North Coast Journal, Bay City News, The Fader, Bloomberg Businessweek, Al Jazeera and CNN.

 We think it’s important for people working in the industry and for the residents of the Emerald Triangle to have better information about our local economy, instead of making important decisions about the future of the county based on guesswork and speculation.